auzeonfung/hostex-chat/README.md

 - `OPENAI_API_KEY` – OpenAI API key for generating replies.
 - `HOSTEX_API_BASE` – optional Hostex API endpoint, defaults to
   `https://api.hostex.io/v3`.
+- `NEXT_PUBLIC_BACKEND_URL` – URL for the backend server used by the frontend.

-These settings are required both for development and when deploying to production using `scripts/setup_production.sh`.
+These settings are required both for development and when deploying to production using `scripts/setup_full_production.sh`.

 ## API Routes

+The backend server polls Hostex and stores data in `db.sqlite`.
+It exposes the following routes on `NEXT_PUBLIC_BACKEND_URL`:

+- `GET /conversations` – list cached conversations.
-- `GET /api/conversations` – fetches Hostex conversations from the last 7 days.
+- `GET /conversations/:id` – conversation detail with messages.
-- `GET /api/conversations/:id` – retrieves details for a specific conversation.
+- `GET /read-state` – list read state information.
+- `POST /read-state` – update read state.

+The Next.js frontend still provides routes for ChatGPT features:
 - `GET /api/conversations/:id/replies` – list stored ChatGPT replies for a conversation.
 - `POST /api/conversations/:id/replies` – generate a new reply using ChatGPT and store it.
 - `POST /api/conversations/:id/send` – send a stored reply via the Hostex API.
-- `POST /api/webhook/hostex` – receive Hostex webhook events verified with `HOSTEX_API_TOKEN` and persist new message events in `db.sqlite`.
+- `POST /api/webhook/hostex` – receive Hostex webhook events verified with `HOSTEX_API_TOKEN`.

 Generated replies can be edited before sending on the conversation detail page.